tobiashaas/AI-Enhanced-PDF-Extractor/README.md

    ```

 4. **Configure your services:**
+   - **Recommended**: Use `python launch.py setup` for guided configuration
-   - **Option A**: Use `config.template.json` for new generic setups
+   - **Manual Option A**: Use `config.template.json` for generic providers (AWS, GCP, Azure)
-   - **Option B**: Use `config.example.json` for Supabase/R2 setups
+   - **Manual Option B**: Use `config.example.json` for Supabase/R2 setups
-   - Copy your chosen template to `config.json`
+   - Copy your chosen template to `config.json` and customize
-   - Add your PostgreSQL database and cloud storage credentials
+   - The setup wizard automatically selects providers and guides configuration

 ### Usage